-Bank of Baroda (UK) Limited was authorized by the Prudential Regulation Authority (PRA) and regulated by the Financial Conduct Authority (FCA) and the PRA.
+Bank of Baroda (UK) Limited is authorized by the Prudential Regulation Authority (PRA) and regulated by the Financial Conduct Authority (FCA) and the PRA.

 The Bank commenced its operations on 17th December, 2018.
-Bank has 10 Branches namely 1.
+The Bank has 10 Branches namely 1.
 London Main Branch 2.
 Aldgate 3.
 Southall 4.
 Wembley 5.
 Kenton 6.
 Tooting 7.
 Birmingham 8.
 Manchester 9.
 Leicester 10.
 Ilford.

 Bank of Baroda ("the Parent") is an Indian state-owned International Banking and Financial services company.
 It was founded in 1908 and nationalized by Government of India in 1969.
-BOB is third largest Bank in India and has network of 9482 branches in Indian Operations and 100 branches / offices in 21 countries, as on 31.03.2020.
+BOB is third largest Bank in India and has network of 8214 branches in Indian Operations and 96 branches / offices in 19 countries, as on 31.03.2021.